-Zoning is public regulation of the use of land.
-It's name derives from division of land within a community into zones (also called districts) each of which permits certain uses of land according to specific standards.
-While the number and types of districts vary, most communities have zones for residential, commercial, industrial, public and resource conservation activities.
-There are a number of objectives to be achieved through zoning.
-These include:
+Zoning is an important tool used to bring about orderly development of communities.
+It is public regulation of the use of land.
+Its name derives from the division of land within the community into zones (also called districts), each of which permits certain uses of land according to specific standards.
+Objectives to be achieved through zoning include:

-- conserving and protecting property values by preventing incompatible land uses from locating in a given area; - facilitating adequate and economical provision of public improvements; - providing for orderly community development: - insuring the needs of the state's citizens for food, fiber, energy and other natural resources; - limiting overcrowding of land and congestion of population, transportation systems and other public facilities; and - when necessary, developing special programs to achieve specific land management objectives and avert or solve specific land use problems.
+- conserving and protecting property values by preventing incompatible land uses from locating in a given area; - facilitating adequate and economical provision of public improvements; - providing for orderly community development; - insuring the needs of the state's citizens for food, fiber, energy and other natural resources: - limiting overcrowding of land and congestion of transportation systems and other public facilities; and - when necessary, developing special programs to achieve specific land management objectives and avert or solve specific land use problems.

-The objectives of zoning are principally achieved by controlling land uses, density, building height and bulk, lot sizes, yards and open spaces, setbacks, accessory uses, parking, loading and signs.
+These objectives are advanced by controlling land uses, density, building height and bulk, lot sizes, yards and open spaces, setbacks, accessory uses, parking, loading, and signs.
 Different regulations may be established to carry out specific purposes stated for each zone, although within each zone similar properties must be treated similarly.
 Typically, the ordinance establishes "uses by right," "special land uses," (conditional uses), and perhaps "prohibited uses," in each zone.